Dark Beast (Marvel Comics): Return

-Technologic Body

-Dark Beast's apparent resurrection was later revealed to be Mister Sinister's doing, who saw fit to save Dark Beast's head and attached it to a brand-new body that appeared to be Dark Beast's old self, but with some technological improvements.
-He was eventually defeated and held prisoner at Harry's basement.

-Faced with a lack of resources, Cyclops agrees to let Dark Beast work on an 'anti-vaccine' to neutralize Callahan's current mutant 'vaccine', with Warlock monitoring the process of creating the cure to ensure that it does only what Dark Beast says, Dark Beast defining it as a simple airborne virus that will feed the mutant vaccine's virus before it can smother the X-Gene, leaving them free to activate.
-However, after the anti-vaccine has been dispersed worldwide, it is revealed that Dark Beast, with some help from Mister Sinister, had in fact 'tricked' the X-Men as the serum indeed shuts the virus of the mutant vaccine's and is harmless to those who already had their X-Gene activated, but in the presence of a still inactive X-Gene, it works as a catalyst, becoming lethal for potential mutant children.
-Dark Beast reasoning that this will 'test' humanity's hatred of mutants by putting them in a position where they will risk their children dying to prevent them becoming mutants.
-As Dark Beast continues mocking them, Magik executes him with her teleportation discs.
+Faced with a lack of resources, Cyclops agrees to let Dark Beast work on an 'anti-vaccine' to neutralize a mutant 'vaccine', with Warlock monitoring the anti-vaccine to ensure that it does only what Dark Beast says.
+After the anti-vaccine is dispersed worldwide, it is revealed that Dark Beast and Mister Sinister had made the virus lethal to those with an unactivated X-Gene in addition to its intended effect.
+As Dark Beast continues mocking the X-Men, Magik executes him with her teleportation discs.

-During the "Sins of Sinister" storyline, it is revealed that Dark Beast's head was retrieved and secretly preserved and kept alive by Mister Sinister in his lab on Krakoa.
+During the "Sins of Sinister" storyline, it is revealed that Dark Beast's head was retrieved by Mister Sinister, who secretly keeps him alive in a tube.

 Powers and abilities

-The Dark Beast has the same superhuman abilities and intelligence as the Earth-616's Beast before he underwent his secondary mutation.
-However, Dark Beast was not physically as powerful as his counterpart was in the normal Marvel continuity as he did not train on a regular basis, also being hampered by the fact that he is 20 years older than the main universe's Beast.
-As well as being physically weaker, while as intelligent as his counterpart, "normal" Beast seems to possess a larger spectrum of knowledge, as evidenced when Dark Beast was infiltrating the X-Men and became annoyed at the amount of knowledge the X-Men expected him to possess.
-This is due to Dark Beast specializing in genetics, while 616 Beast maintained study in multiple fields, with the result that Dark Beast has more specialized knowledge on that topic where "normal" Beast is more adaptable.
+Dark Beast has the same superhuman abilities and intelligence as the Earth-616's Beast before he underwent his secondary mutation.
+Dark Beast was not physically as powerful as his counterpart in the normal Marvel continuity as he did not train on a regular basis, also hampered by the fact that he is 20 years older than the main universe's Beast.
+While as intelligent as his counterpart, "normal" Beast seems to possess a larger spectrum of knowledge, as evidenced when Dark Beast was infiltrating the X-Men and became annoyed at the amount of knowledge the X-Men expected from him.
+This is due to Dark Beast specializing in genetics, while 616 Beast maintained study in multiple fields.

-After gaining a cybernetic body, courtesy of Mister Sinister, Dark Beast can counter-react to any attack made at him.
-He as demonstrated the ability to alter the shape of his body and generate new limbs, energy-deflecting shields and weapons.
+After gaining a cybernetic body courtesy of Mister Sinister, Dark Beast can counter-react to any attack made at him.
+He has demonstrated the ability to alter the shape of his body and generate new limbs, energy-deflecting shields and weapons.
 The cannons in his arms allow Dark Beast to project powerful energy beams and he can also discharge powerful electric shocks from his body.